Getting Started

 Launch the Python Console in MotionView

-1. Launch a new MotionView session and right-click in the Model Browser.
+1. Launch a new MotionView session.

 Figure 1.